 Varicose veins often look like large, twisted, raised blue or purple veins on the legs – often on the backs of the calves or inside the legs.
 They may cause mild swelling in the ankles and feet, or aching, heaviness, or throbbing in the legs.
 They can also cause leg cramps.
 If varicose veins occur in the genital area, they also appear as large, twisted, raised veins.

 Your healthcare professional will examine your legs or rectal area to check for varicose veins or hemorrhoids.

 Hemorrhoids in pregnancy are a short-term problem, and they get better after your baby is born.
 Still, there are some things you can do to relieve the discomfort:

 To relieve pain, sit in a tub or sitz bath several times a day in plain, warm water for about 10 minutes each time.
 When you use a tub bath, don’t fill the tub all the way.
 Just put in enough warm water to sit in.
 That will direct blood flow to your rectum.

 Use ice packs or cold compresses to reduce swelling.

 Ask your healthcare provider about creams or other medicines, such as stool softeners, that are safe to use during pregnancy.

 It’s important to prevent constipation by including lots of fiber and fluids in your diet.

 Also try not to strain with bowel movements, and avoid sitting for a long time.
-Regular Kegel exercises, which involve squeezing and relaxing the muscles in your vaginal and rectal area, can help improve muscle tone.
+Regular Kegel exercises can help improve muscle tone, These exercises involve squeezing and relaxing the muscles in your vaginal and rectal area.